ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 * Use XHR async loading
 * Store uncompressed data in FileSystem API
 * Keep uncompressed data in memory (not feasible for large games)

+iOS games store game progess in internal memory; html5 apps can use localstorage